 South Island- Summer: 3×2 fullsuit .
 Winter: 4×3 fullsuit plus hood, gloves and booties.

-There are several operators offering group lessons and private one-on-one surf lessons at Piha that charge approximately $80 per person including board and wetsuit.
+There are several operators offering group lessons and one-on-one surf lessons at Piha including surfboard and wetsuit hire.

-Piha Surf School – Phil Wallis - Piha individual surf lessons (Beginner to advanced and children)
+Piha Surf School – Phil Wallis - one-on-one and group Piha surf lessons (Beginner to advanced and children)

 Local Surf Shops: